The coarse flag Hilbert-Poincar\'e series of the braid arrangement: Introduction and main results

 Let~$\cA$ be a central and essential hyperplane arrangement in~$V \cong \RR^n$.
 Its \Dfn{lattice of flats}~$\cL$ is given by the intersections of hyperplanes in~$\cA$ ordered by reverse inclusion, so that its unique bottom element is~$V$ and its unique top element is~$\mathbf 0$.
 The \Dfn{chain Poincaré series} of a chain~$\cC = \{ C_1 < C_2 < \dots < C_k\}$ in~$\cL$ is given by the product of the Poincaré series of the intervals, with bottom and top attached,

 where we set $C_0 = V$ and $C_{k+1} = \mathbf{0}$.
 The \Dfn{coarse flag Hilbert-Poincaré series} is defined by Maglione--Voll in~\cite{MaglioneVoll} as

 where the sum ranges over all chains in the intersection poset~$\cL$ not containing the bottom element~$V$.
-Its numerator polynomial has nonnegative coefficients, $\Num_\cA(y,t) \in \NN[y,t]$, see~\cite{poincareextended}.
+Its numerator polynomial has nonnegative coefficients~\cite{poincareextended} and the Chow polynomial of the associated matroid is given by the evaluation $\operatorname{cfHP}_\cA (-x,x)$~\cite{stump2024chowaugmentedchowpolynomials}.
 It is moreover shown in~\cite{KühneMaglione} for simplicial arrangements that

 where $\Euler_n(t) = \sum_{\sigma \in \Perm(n)} t^{\des(\sigma)}$ is the $n$-th \Dfn{Eulerian polynomial}, and where~$\regions$ denotes the set of regions of the arrangement~$\cA$ given by the connected components of its complement.
 This raises the following natural question.